 Eligibility for a tuition refund is based on the date of your withdrawal.
 See the Academic Sessions on page 1 for those dates.
 The student refund process begins after the second week of classes.
 Students who pay with a credit card will be refunded directly back to the card.
-All Financial Aid and scholarship refunds greater than 60 days and all other academic refunds will be refunded through BankMobile to a selected bank account.
+Financial aid, scholarships, and all other academic refunds will be refunded through BankMobile to a selected bank account.
 Visit refundselection.com to set up your banking information to ensure your refund preference is activated.
 For more information, please contact Student Finance at 301.846.2456 or BankMobile at 1.877.405.1856.
 Additional information regarding tuition refund appeals is shown in the Tuition and Fees Policy and Procedures.